ArthurSedek/multipdfchatapp/README.md

    - Replace `"YOUR_OPENAI_API_KEY"` with your actual OpenAI API key.

    - Set `"pdf_files_directory"` to the directory where your PDF files are located.

-   - Set `"output_directory"` to the directory where you want the app to save output files, if applicable.

    - Adjust other settings as needed.